 Requirements of Membership

-- Attend at least 2 Center events/year
+- Attend at least two Center events per year

-- Update directory information at least once/year
+- Update directory information at least once per year

 - Acknowledge any financial or staff support received from the Center in publications